 Ticket includes the two courses being demonstrated.
 Does not include beverages

 Join us each month for an evening of fun and education as we sample a different whiskey, guided by our knowledgeable whiskey representatives and our very own in-house Whiskey Expert, Janet Vitalos.

 All Tastings begin at 7PM, and last for approximately one hour.

 $25 Admisson • Ages 21+ only, please

 Upcoming Events › Classes

-This October we are getting ready to prepare some classics for you.
-Our October cooking demo with Irish Meat Pies and Traditional Scones are simple classics which are sure to impress!
-We pair that perfect savory Irish Meat Pie with Traditional Scones for a perfect date night!
+This December we are getting ready to prepare some classics for you.
+Our Classic Irish potato pancakes, homemade apple sauce are simple classics which are sure to impress!
+We pair that perfect savory Classic Irish potato pancakes, homemade applesauce with for dessert a White chocolate pumpkin cheesecake for a perfect date night!
 McCarthy’s Red Stag Pub invites you to join us for a Celtic Cooking Demonstration.
-Our guests will have the rare opportunity to watch our chef, Jill Oman, entertain and demo the finer techniques of Celtic cuisine and enjoy a two-course meal with…Find out more »
+Our guests will have the rare opportunity to watch our chef, Jill Oman, entertain and demo the finer techniques of Celtic cuisine…Find out more »

 The twelfth month of the year just seemed the appropriate time to analyze the whiskies of the twelves.
 A twelve year Age Statement that is.
 How does the nose, body and finish compare?
 Are there similarities?
 How do these whiskies arrive at the Age Statement of 12?
 Years young in a blend?
 Or straight maturation?
 Come celebrate the last month of the year with an exceptional tasting analysis!Find out more »